uint23/Random-Chapter/README.md

 # Random-Chapter
-Make a random chapter from the Bible
+Make a random chapter from the Bible (WEB Translation)